bl4de/research/hidden_directories_leaks/hidden_directories_and_files_leaks.md

 (https://github.com/bl4de/research/blob/master/hidden_directories_leaks/assets/idea_tree.png)

-One of those files is extremly valuable from Security Researcher point of view. _workspace.xml_ contains a lot of useful information, which allows to enumerate all files and folders, source version control system information and many others.
+One of those files is extremely valuable from Security Researcher point of view. _workspace.xml_ contains a lot of useful information, which allows to enumerate all files and folders, source version control system information and many others.

 We spot them step by step: